graysurf/zsh-kit/README.md

 > 🧰 This setup expects you to have your favorite CLI tools installed.
 > It won't hand-hold you, and assumes tools like `eza`, `tree`, `bat`, or `fzf` are already available.
 > If something errors out, you're probably just missing a binary — install and carry on.

-## 🤖 Codex CLI helpers

-The [`scripts/codex.zsh`](scripts/codex.zsh) helpers surface four `codex-*` commands that wrap the `codex` CLI skills (`commit-with-scope`, `create-feature-pr`, `find-and-fix-bugs`, `release-workflow`) and optionally prompt for extra guidance when invoked interactively.
-Because each helper runs `codex exec --dangerously-bypass-approvals-and-sandbox`, the script only enables them when `CODEX_ALLOW_DANGEROUS=true`, so the environment ships with that variable unset to keep the helpers opt-in.
-Export the flag in your session or prefix a helper invocation with `CODEX_ALLOW_DANGEROUS=true` whenever you trust the workflow and its sandbox bypass.

 ## Philosophy